 Football has become a vital instrument for hundreds of social development programmes run by private and community-based organisation around the world.
 These programmes are providing children and young people with valuable tools that make a difference to their lives, while contributing to positive social development on a global scale by addressing the most pressing issues in each community.

-To contribute to building a better future in the Host Cities of the 2014 FIFA World Cup Brazil™, FIFA and the 2014 FIFA World Cup Organising Committee (LOC) will promote the use of football as a tool for social change through FIFA’s well established global Football for Hope initiative.
-Activities carried out in Brazil will include programme support, capacity development, exchanges, a forum and a festival.
+To contribute to building a better future in the Host Cities of the 2014 FIFA World Cup Brazil™, FIFA and the 2014 FIFA World Cup Organising Committee (LOC) will promote the use of football as a tool for social development through FIFA’s well established global Football for Hope initiative.

-Once a year, eligible organisations can apply for funding from the Football for Hope intiative to support one of their programmes.
-If successful, the programme becomes part of a growing community of grassroots organisations that use football as a tool for social development.
+Once a year, organisations eligible for Football for Hope support can apply for funding for one of their programmes.
+Selected organisations become part of a growing community of grassroots organisations that use football as a tool for social development.

 Football for Hope Forum 2013

-The Football for Hope Forum is a unique opportunity to interact and exchange experiences with the world’s leading professionals in the field of Development through Football – from grassroots organisations working at the community level to sports' governing bodies, global corporations and development institutions.
-The aim of this forum is to find solutions to challenges, develop innovations and promote the use of football for social development globally.
+The Football for Hope Forum is a unique opportunity for the world’s leading professionals in the field of social development through football to interact and exchange experience.
+It brings a broad range of organisations together, from grassroots organisations working at community level to sports governing bodies, global corporations and development institutions.
+The aim of the forum is to find solutions to common challenges, develop innovations and promote the use of football as a tool for social development globally.